The Network and Structural Bioinformatics (NeStOme) Lab

 khalique.newaz[a.t_))uni-hamburg.de

-I did my Ph.D. in Computer Science from the University of Notre Dame, USA, where I developed network-based computational methods to compare protein 3D structures.
+Before that, I completed my Ph.D. in Computer Science at the University of Notre Dame, USA.

 Sina Pralle